 Note that this doesn’t necessarily say anything about how much you should squat in relation to your deadlift, or vice versa.
 It simply states what the average strength level is in the two lifts and the ratio between them.

-On a related note, you might want to check out our article on carryover between the squat and deadlift.
+You might also want to check out our article on carryover between the squat and deadlift.

 Deadlifts vs. Squats for Sprints and Vertical Jumps